codatio/codat-docs/docs/lending/features/bank-statements-overview.md

 Our banking feature consists of the following components, supported across a number of banking data sources.

-1. **[Accounts:](https://docs.codat.io/lending-api#/operations/list-banking-accounts)** the SMB's bank accounts with rich data, such as balances, account numbers, and institutions holding the accounts
+1. **[Accounts:](https://docs.codat.io/lending-api#/operations/list-banking-accounts)** detailed information on a business’ bank accounts including balances, account numbers, and institutions holding the accounts

-2. **[Transactions:](https://docs.codat.io/lending-api#/operations/list-banking-transactions)** balances for a bank account, including the end-of-day batch balance or running balances per transaction
+2. **[Transactions:](https://docs.codat.io/lending-api#/operations/list-banking-transactions)** transactions incurred by the bank account

-3. **[Account balances:](https://docs.codat.io/lending-api#/operations/list-banking-account-balances)** transactions incurred by the bank account
+3. **[Account balances:](https://docs.codat.io/lending-api#/operations/list-banking-account-balances)** balances for a bank account, including the end-of-day batch balance or running balances per transaction

 4. **[Categorized bank statements:](https://docs.codat.io/lending-api#/operations/get-categorized-bank-statement)** all connected bank accounts and transactions with enrichments in a single endpoint.